Subscribe

 The right sequence is straightforward.
 Audit first.
 Reconcile second.
 Build canonical reporting third.
 Add advanced analytics or AI fourth.
 Most portfolios are running steps three and four without having done one and two.
 The result is faster confusion at greater cost.
 The fix is not to abandon the technology investments.
 The fix is to sequence them correctly.

 Operating partners who insist on this sequence find that the technology investments downstream produce dramatically better returns.
 The same dashboard that delivered limited value before the audit becomes powerful afterward, because the numbers it displays are finally trustworthy.
 The same AI tool that produced suspicious output before the audit produces credible output afterward, because the input data is consistent.
+This is the data quality component of the AI ceiling, and in most mid-market businesses it is the binding constraint.

 The audit, in other words, is not an alternative to investment in modern reporting and analytics.
 It is the precondition for those investments to pay back.
 Skip it, and the technology absorbs capital without producing the returns its vendors promised.
 Do it, and the technology earns its keep.